Dominant Language Constellations (DLC)

 Karpava, Sviatlana (2020).
 Dominant Language Constellations of Russian Speakers in Cyprus.
 In: Lo Bianco J., Aronin L. (eds) Dominant Language Constellations: A Perspective on Present-day Multilingualism.
 Educational Linguistics, vol 47. (pp. 187-209).
 Springer, Cham. https://doi.org/10.1007/978-3-030-52336-7_10

 Krevelj, Stela Letica and Nives Kovačić (2023).DLC of consecutive multilinguals studying languages in an officially monolingual environment.
 In Larissa Aronin and Sílvia Melo-Pfeifer (eds.)
-Dominant Language Constellations: Language awareness and identity.
+In L. Aronin & S. Melo-Pfeifer (Eds.), Language awareness and identity: Insights via dominant language constellations approach. (pp. 173-194).
 Springer.

 Krevelj, Stela (2020).
 Studying crosslinguistic interaction in multilingual production through the Dominant Language Constellation.
 In: Lo Bianco J., Aronin L. (eds) Dominant Language Constellations: A Perspective on Present-day Multilingualism.
 Educational Linguistics, vol 47.(pp. 211-229).
 Springer, Cham. https://doi.org/10.1007/978-3-030-52336-7_11